wavefrontHQ/docs/pages/doc/alerts_v2_faq.md

 You can now preview alert notifications directly from the <strong>Create Alert</strong> and <strong>Edit Alert</strong> workflow.

-## FAQs for v2 Alerts
+## FAQs for the New Alert Experience

 ### Can I pick the alert GUI version?

-A: No. All alerts are updated to the v2 format.
+A: No. All alerts are updated to the new alert GUI.

-### Do I have to change my API requests when creating v2 alerts?
+### Do I have to change my API requests?

 A: No. The existing API still works.
 To take advantage of the new multi-query request format, use the `useMultiQuery` option in the POST of  `/api-docs/ui/#!/Alert/createAlert`

 ## FAQs for Alert Migration